 At the beginning of the year, parents are asked to fill out numerous forms such as medical, general information and others, to update each student's file.
 We urge you to fill these forms and return them no later than the end of October.
-The administration has the right to ask you not to send your child to school after the above mentioned date until these forms are returned.
+The the above mentioned date until these forms are returned.